SDytewski/liri-node-app-/README.md

 # liri-node-app-

  LIRI is a Language Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data using Node.JS in the terminal.
+LIRI is a command line node app that takes in parameters and gives you back data using Node.JS in the terminal.
+Spotify, Bands-in-Town, and OMDB APIs were used to get data.
 There are only four commands that can be used in the terminal: